jsangiamo/osdu-infrastructure/infra/templates/osdu-r3-resources/README.md

 ## Cost
 Azure environment cost ballpark [estimate](https://azure.microsoft.com/en-us/pricing/calculator/?shared-estimate=61d8d0ef1644470c9c23d6d51796b4b7).
 This is subject to change and is driven from the resource pricing tiers configured when the template is deployed.

+## Deployment Instructions

+### Step 1: Setting Up Flux
+Once all of the prerequisites have been completed, you will set up Flux, which is used to easily deploy services into your kubernetes cluster once it has been deployed.
+See instructions [here](docs/flux-instructions.md).

-## Deploying the OSDU Infrastructure
+### Step 2: Deploying the OSDU Infrastructure
-Once all of the prerequisites are completed, you can start the OSDU deployment process by deploying the Azure infrastructure on which the services will run.
-See instructions [here](docs/infrastructure-instructions.md)
+Once you have set up your Flux repo as well as your gitops and node keys, you are ready to proceed with deploying the infrastructure on which OSDU will run.
+See instructions [here](docs/infrastructure-instructions.md).

-## Deploying OSDU Services Into Infrastructure
+### Step 3: Deploying OSDU Services Into Infrastructure
-Once your Azure infrastructure has been deployed, you can load the OSDU services onto that infrastructure.
-See instructions [here](docs/service-instructions.md)
+Once you have deployed the infrastructure on which OSDU will run, you are ready to proceed with deploying the OSDU services into that infrastructure.
+See instructions [here](docs/service-instructions.md).

 ## License
 Copyright © Microsoft Corporation